shanesveller/thredded/INSTALL.md

 Before installing all the gem dependencies take note of which RDBMS you'll be using and adjust the Gemfile accordingly.
 The default is Postgres (the **_pg_** gem) but if you'd like to use Mysql you may comment out `gem 'pg'` and instead use the Mysql2 gem -- `gem 'mysql2'`

-Two files remain that need to be created - **config/database.yml** and **config/thredded_config.yml**.
-There are three sample files -- database.yml files for both pg and mysql, and one for thredded_config.yml -- in the repo but I'll include them here for a quick copy and paste job.
-Create those two files and configure for your environment.
+One more file needs to be created - **config/database.yml**.
+There are two sample database.yml files for both pg and mysql.
+Copy one of those two files to **config/database.yml** and configure for your environment & database.

 *_config/database.yml_* (for postgres)